5 Questions to Win Every Morning

 How you feel when you wake up is unpredictable.
 While some mornings you might feel happy, excited, and alert, on others you will feel groggy, anxious, and stressed.
 This is natural.
 But the morning is too important to leave up to chance.

 The morning is a time to ground yourself and start the day on your own terms.
 If you win the morning, you win the day.

 Below are five questions to help you win every morning.
 It’s most effective to write down the answers.
 These questions will help break any negative feelings and enhance the positive ones.

 1. What am I grateful for?

 Practicing gratitude is one of the best, science-backed ways to improve your life.
 Each morning, write down one to three things you are grateful for.
 You will be happier, healthier, and ready to embrace the day’s challenges.
-Harvard Medical School researchers tell us that “gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.”
+According to Harvard Medical School researchers, “gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.”
 And most of us have a tremendous amount to be grateful for.
 Whether it’s warm clothes and food to eat or great friends and good health, there are things to be grateful for if you learn to see through this lens.
 This practice of writing down what you are grateful for will carry you through the times when life is not perfect and enhance those when life is going well.